apache/metron/metron-streaming/Metron-DataLoads/README.md

 This project is a collection of classes to assist with loading of various enrichment and threat intelligence sources into Metron.

+## Simple HBase Enrichments/Threat Intelligence

+The vast majority of enrichments and threat intelligence processing tend toward the following pattern:
+# Take a field
+# Look up the field in a key/value store
+# If the key exists, then either it's a threat to be alerted or it
+  should be enriched with the value associated with the key.

+As such, we have created this capability as a default threat intel and enrichment adapter.

 The basic primitive for simple enrichments and threat intelligence sources is a complex key containing the following:
-* Type -- The type of threat intel or enrichment (e.g. malicious_ip)
+* Type : The type of threat intel or enrichment (e.g. malicious_ip)
-* Indicator -- The indicator in question
+* Indicator : The indicator in question
-* Value -- The value to associate with the type, indicator pair.
+* Value : The value to associate with the type, indicator pair.
 This is a JSON map.

 At present, all of the dataloads utilities function by converting raw data sources to this primitive key (type, indicator) and value to be placed in HBase.

+In the case of threat intel, a hit on the threat intel table will result
+in:
+* The `is_alert` field being set to `true` in the index
+* A field named `threatintels.hbaseThreatIntel.$field.$threatintel_type` is set to `alert`
+   * `$field` is the field in the original document that was a match (e.g. `src_ip_addr`)
+   * `$threatintel_type` is the type of threat intel imported (defined in the Extractor configuration below).

+In the case of simple hbase enrichment, a hit on the enrichments table will result in the following new field for each key in the value:`enrichments.hbaseEnrichment.$field.$enrichment_type.$key`
+* `$field` is the field in the original document that was a match (e.g.  `src_ip_addr`)
+* `$enrichment_type` is the type of enrichment imported (defined in the Extractor configuration below).
+* `$key` is a key in the JSON map associated with the row in HBase.

+For instance, in the situation where we had the following very silly key/value in HBase in the enrichment table:
+* indicator: `127.0.0.1`
+* type : `important_addresses`
+* value: `{ "name" : "localhost", "location" : "home" }`

+If we had a document whose `ip_src_addr` came through with a value of `127.0.0.1`, we would have the following fields added to the indexed
+document:
+* `enrichments.hbaseEnrichment.ip_src_addr.important_addresses.name` : `localhost`
+* `enrichments.hbaseEnrichment.ip_src_addr.important_addresses.location` : `home`

 ## Extractor Framework